dannisliang/vongott-unity/vongott/Docs/Story/Scenes/01_tutorial.md

 ( player is tipped out of the incubator )

 - Miguel: "Now just try moving around.
-This really should be no problem at all."
+It should be no problem if my calibrations are good enough."
 - Miguel: "Come on back and talk to me when you've gotten comfortable with your legs and whatnot."

 ( prompt: use [arrow keys] to move, press [space] to jump, [shift] to crouch and look around with your mouse )